GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-ext-java.md

 The default trace-id of the DDTrace agent is 64 bit, and the Datakit also supports 64 bit trace-id in the received link data.
 Starting from `v1.11.0`, it supports the `W3C protocol` and supports receiving 128 bit trace-id.
 However, the trace id sent to the link is still 64 bit.

-To this end, secondary development was carried out on the Guance Cloud, which incorporated `trace_128_bit_id` is placed in the link data and sent to the Datakit, the DDTrace and OTEL links can be concatenated.
+To this end, secondary development was carried out on the <<<custom_key.brand_name>>>, which incorporated `trace_128_bit_id` is placed in the link data and sent to the Datakit, the DDTrace and OTEL links can be concatenated.

 how to config: